Mos6502DIP/Cobra/README.md

 # Cobra
-The worst way to code
+The goal of this project is to make a language that can be used by any one.